 There are a pair of two storey chalets, one is for families, the other is suitable for two couples travelling together".

-"Then there is the Gypsy Wagon sited by an ensuite bathroom, unfortunately there were people staying in it so could not photograph inside", Agnes said.
+"Then there is the Gypsy Wagon sited by an ensuite bathroom, unfortunately, there were people staying in it so could not photograph inside", Agnes said.

 "There is also one other ensuite site".

-Heimat Farmstay Tourist Park New Norfolk accommodation options include two self-contained 2 bedroom Chalets, a Luxury Gypsy Caravan with private ensuite, a two bedroom self-contained cottage located on an adjoining property, and an exclusive, private Ensuite Site, ideal for motor homes and smaller caravans in a scenic farmland setting.
+Heimat Farmstay Tourist Park New Norfolk accommodation options include two self-contained 2 bedroom Chalets, a Luxury Gypsy Caravan with private ensuite, a two bedroom self-contained cottage located on an adjoining property, and an exclusive, private Ensuite Site, ideal for motorhomes and smaller caravans in a scenic farmland setting.

-Indoor barbecue and communal laundry facilities are available.
+Indoor barbeque and communal laundry facilities are available.
 Heimat Farmstay Tourist Park is only 40 minutes from Hobart, eight minutes from New Norfolk and only 50 minutes from Hobart Airport.
 It is a fine base for exploring all that New Norfolk, the Derwent Valley, The Rivers Run Touring Route and city of Hobart have to offer.